Fun Things to do in Lightning Ridge

 artworks on the wall John Murray Art Gallery Lightning Ridge

-The John Murray Gallery in Opal Street is free to visit.
+The John Murray Gallery is free to visit.

 Where: 8 Opal St, Lightning Ridge